 Henry Coudane, Hubert Johanet, Michel Chammas

-As every year, the Faculty welcomes the fascinating and instructive lectures given by the Société Montpelliéraine d'Histoire de la Médecine.
-Whether you're a culture buff or a history buff, these themed, free-access lectures are made for you!
+As it does every year, the Faculty is hosting the fascinating and informative lectures organized by the Montpellier Society for the History of Medicine.
+Whether you’re a culture buff or a history enthusiast, these free, themed lectures are just for you!
 See the program below.

 • Friday, October 15, 2021